-The Scene View has a set of navigation controls to help you move around quickly and efficiently.
+See in Glossary view has a set of navigation controls to help you move around efficiently:

-The Scene Gizmo is in the upper-right corner of the Scene View.
-This displays the Scene View Camera’s current orientation, and allows you to quickly modify the viewing angle and projection mode.
+See in Glossary’s current orientation, and allows you to change the viewing angle and projection mode.

 The Scene Gizmo has a conical arm on each side of the cube.
-The arms at the forefront are labelled X, Y and Z. Click on any of the conical axis arms to snap the Scene View Camera to the axis it represents (for example: top view, left view and front view).
-You can also right-click the cube to bring up a menu with a list of viewing angles.
-To return to the default viewing angle, right-click the Scene Gizmo and and click Free.
+The arms at the forefront are labelled X, Y, and Z. Click on any of the conical axis arms to snap the Scene view Camera to the axis it represents (for example: top view, left view, and front view).
+You can also right-click the cube to see a menu with a list of viewing angles.
+To return to the default viewing angle, right-click the Scene Gizmo and select Free.

 You can also toggle Perspective on and off.
-This changes the projection mode of the Scene View between Perspective and Orthographic (sometimes called ‘isometric’).
-To do this, click the cube in the centre of the Scene Gizmo, or the text below it.
-Orthographic view has no perspective, and is useful in combination with clicking one of the conical axis arms to get a front, top or side elevation.
+This changes the projection mode of the Scene view between Perspective and Orthographic (sometimes called “isometric”).
+To do this, click the cube in the center of the Scene Gizmo, or the text below it.
+The Orthographic view has no perspective, and is useful in combination with clicking one of the conical axis arms to get a front, top or side elevation.

-If your Scene View is in an awkward viewpoint (upside-down, or just an angle you find confusing), Shift-click the cube at the centre of the Scene Gizmo to get back to a Perspective view with an angle that is looking at the Scene from the side and slightly from above.
+If your Scene view is in an awkward viewpoint (upside-down or just an angle you find confusing), Shift-click the cube at the center of the Scene Gizmo to get back to a Perspective view with an angle that looks at the Scene from the side and slightly from above.

 Click on the padlock on the top right of the Scene Gizmo to enable or disable rotation of the Scene.
-Once Scene rotation is disabled, right-clicking the mouse pans the view instead of rotating it.
-This is the same as the Hand tool (see Hand tool, below).
+Once Scene rotation is disabled, right-click to pan the view instead of rotating it.
+This is the same as the View tool.

-Note that in 2D Mode the Scene Gizmo is not displayed, because the only option is to have the view looking perpendicularly at the XY plane.
+Note that in 2D Mode, the Scene Gizmo doesn’t appear.
+The only view option in 2d Mode is to look perpendicularly at the XY plane.

 On a Mac with a trackpad, you can drag with two fingers to zoom the view.

 You can use the Arrow Keys to move around the Scene as though “walking” through it.
-The up and down arrows move the Camera forward and backward in the direction it is facing.
-The left and right arrows pan the view sideways.
-Hold down the Shift key with an arrow to move faster.
+The Up and Down arrow keys move the Camera forward and backward in the direction it faces.
+The Left and Right arrow keys pan the view sideways.
+Hold down the Shift and an arrow key to move faster.

-When the Hand tool is selected (shortcut: Q), the following mouse controls are available:
+When the View tool is selected (shortcut: Q), the following mouse controls are available:

 Hold down Shift to increase the rate of movement and zooming.

-Use Flythrough mode to navigate the Scene View by flying around in first-person, similar to how you would navigate in many games.
+See in Glossary to fly around the Scene view in first-person, similar to how you would navigate in many games.

 Flythrough mode is designed for Perspective Mode.
-In Orthographic Mode, holding down the right mouse button and moving the mouse orbits the Camera instead.
+In Orthographic Mode, if you click and hold the right mouse button and move your mouse, your view orbits the Camera instead.

-Note that Flythrough mode is not available in 2D mode.
-Instead, holding the right mouse button down while moving the mouse pans around the Scene View.
+Flythrough mode isn’t available in 2D mode.
+In 2D mode, if you click and hold the right mouse button and move your mouse, your view pans around the Scene view.

-For extra efficiency, all of these controls can also be used regardless of which transform tool is selected.
-The most convenient controls depend on which mouse or track-pad you are using:
+For extra efficiency, these controls can also be used regardless of which transform tool is selected.
+The most convenient controls depend on which mouse or track-pad you are using.